A myoelectrically controlled arm prosthesis restores various natural functions to your hand. The electronic hand can perform different types of grips.

 A silicone finger prosthesis realistically recreates the missing finger.

-An everyday aid is an individualized tool that makes it easier for you to carry out a specific task (e.g. eating, writing, etc.).
+A functional aid is an individual hand or arm tool that makes it easier for you to perform a specific activity (e.g. eating, cycling, etc.).

 We would like to confidently stand by you on your prosthetic journey.
 It is important to us to show you what opportunities and possibilities you have with dysmelia or amputation.
 A modern, customized prosthesis can give you a high degree of mobility and independence.
 You’ll see how well you master your life – everyday living, hobbies, school and work – with a prosthesis!